-Working on public projects begins with the bid.
+Working on public projects begins with the bid (which will generally require a bid bond).
 For new contractors or for those who have so far worked strictly on private projects, the bid process may easily feel overwhelming.
 First-time bidders will often end up struggling to figure out the difference between solicitation procedures and procurements methods or get lost in the complicated regulations that govern the process of working on public jobs.
 Take a look at an overview of the steps you’ll need to take to start bidding on projects:

 - Register through SAM

 - Learn about the GSA and bidding sites

 Then there are the various procedures of registering to become a federal contractor, the art of writing a good bid proposal, and the construction surety bond requirement you need to cover to bid on a project.

 Often, to avoid having to deal with the whole bureaucratic clutter, contractors may apply with third-party companies who will take care of this whole process.
 With some advice and a bit of personal research, contractors who are new to the bidding process can find their own way through over time and start actively looking for bidding opportunities.

 The Beginners Guide to Bidding and Winning Public Jobs

 If you’re new to bidding on construction jobs, finding the proper jobs to bid on and winning them can be a daunting process.
 That’s why we created the free comprehensive “Beginners Guide to Bidding and Winning Public Jobs”.
 The topics covered in the e-book include: